jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 in which linear resources are isolated.
-To implement ``catchL``, we simply give it its own release action table, so that in case of exceptions all the local resources are released by ``catchL``, as ``runIOL`` does, before the handler is called.
+To implement ``catchL``, we simply give it its own release action table, so that in case of exceptions all the local resources are released by ``catchL``, as ``runRIO`` does, before the handler is called.
 The original release action table is then reinstated.

 With this implementation it is clear that capturing linear resources